 With conditional approval you should feel more confident to bid or make an offer on a property.
 But ensure you properly understand the conditions of this approval prior to making an offer.

 It can take a few weeks to finalise the loan application and assessment process.
-You should use this time to organise checks on your property with the guidance of your solicitor/conveyancer.
+Use this time to organise checks on your property with the guidance of your solicitor or conveyancer.

 Offers and sales contracts

-You should ask your solicitor or conveyancer to review any legally binding documents (including your home loan contract) as they can advise you on any issues to help you make a considered decision.
+Ask your solicitor or conveyancer to review any legally binding documents (including your home loan contract) as they can advise you on any issues to help make a considered decision.